VilmaTuresson/quiz/README.md

 - Navigate to the setings, trough the repository
 - Click the link under github pages
 - Choose main/master branch and save
 - The page will then refreash and and a live link to the depolyed site will be presented.
-Here is the deployed site:
+Live link to the site can be found here:

 [Sports Quiz](https://vilmaturesson.github.io/quiz/)